EmmaEwert/KITTY/docs/manual/tutorial.rst

 The collider doesn't stop the player yet, though.
-One way of making GameObjects interact with colliders in Unity is to add a ``Collider2D`` and a ``Rigidbody2D`` component, but since we don't need physics, just collisions, we can add a simple collision check around the ``Walk`` method's movement loop in our ``GridController`` class:
+One way of making GameObjects interact with colliders in Unity is to add a ``Collider2D`` and a ``Rigidbody2D`` component, but since we don't need physics, just collisions, we can instead add a simple collision check around the ``Walk`` method's movement loop in our ``GridController`` class:

 .. code-block:: c#